-Rescuers say ‘no sign of life’ as wrecked helicopter of Iran’s Raisi found
+Iran’s President Ebrahim Raisi confirmed dead in helicopter crash

 The helicopter, which was also carrying Foreign Minister Hossein Amirabdollahian, went down in poor weather.

-Rescuers say they have found the wreckage of a helicopter that was carrying Iranian President Ebrahim Raisi, the country’s foreign minister and other officials, but “no sign of life” had been detected.
+State media in Iran have reported the death of President Ebrahim Raisi after the helicopter he was travelling in crashed in poor weather in an eastern province.

-As the sun rose on Monday, rescuers reported seeing the helicopter from a distance of some 2km (1.25 miles), state media reported.
+The reports came after rescuers from the Iranian Red Crescent said they had found the wreckage of the helicopter, which was also carrying the country’s foreign minister and other officials, and that there was “no sign of life”.

 Keep readinglist of 4 items